achliopa/udemy_EmbeddedProgCortexM/readme.md

 * we test it again at blinky program. at debug mode. we see that PC holds the address of the instruction the program that is executed at the moment

 ### Lecture 40 - ARM Cortex Mx Core Registers Discussion : Part 3

+* after the  16 R registers we have 5 special purpose registers
+* PSR (Program Status Register) combines:
+	* APSR (Application Program Status Register) bit 27-32.
+Contains the current state of previous instruction executions condition flags (ALU condition flags)
+	* IPSR (Interrupt Program Status Register) bit 0-8.
+Contains the exception type number of the current ISR
+	* EPSR (Execution Program Status Register) bit 10-15, 24-26
+* These registers are mutually exclusive inthe 32b PSR.
+The Bit Assigmnement is:
+	* bit0-8: ISR_NUMBER (IPSR) gives the number of the currently active ISR
+	* bit9-15: ICI/IT (EPSR) Interruptible-Continuable Instruction/If-Then Instruction execution state bits
+	* bit24: T (EPSR) Thumb State Bit
+	* bit25-26: ICI/IT (EPSR) Interruptible-Continuable Instruction/If-Then Instruction execution state bits
+	* bit27: Q (APSR) DSP overflow and Saturation Flag
+	* bit28: V (APSR) Overflow Flag
+	* bit29: C (APSR) Carry on Borrow Flag
+	* bit30: Z (APSR) Zero Flag
+	* bit31: N (APSR) Negative Flag
+* To understand ISR_NUMBER we run operational_mode app with a brakpoint in the watchodog IRQ handler. the ISR_NUMBER is 16 when we are in the handler 16=IRQ0. according to the startup_stm32f446xx.s Vector table is the 'WWDG_IRQHandler' as i would expect
+* ICI is used for an interrupted load multiple or store multiple instruction.
+**T bit of EPSR**
+* Various ARM processors support interworking, that means the ability to switch between ARM and Thumb instruction sets
+* If "T" bit is set (1), the processor thinks that the next instruction which it is about to execute if from the "Thumb instruction set"
+* If "T" bit is reset (0), then processor thinks that the next instruction which is about to execute is from "ARM instruction set"
+* The Cortex-M4 processor only supports execution of instructions in Thumb state.
+Attempting to execute instructions when the T bit is 0 results in a fault or lockup with "User fault" exception
+* The bit0 of the PC (ProG Counter) is linked to the T bit.
+So any address we place in PCmust have bit0 = 1
+* This is taken care by the compiler so programmers have not to worry about it.
+* This is why we see all vector addresses  incremented by 1 in teh vector table
+* The following can clear the T bit to 0:
+	* instructions BLX, BX and POP{PC}
+	* restoration from the stacked xPSR value on an exception return
+	* bit[0] of the vector value on an exception entry or reset.
+* We confirm the T bit in Debug mode => Reset => the see the dsaasembly.
+Reset Handler is in address 0x08000248 but if we look at 0x00000004 (adress where we store the reset handler) the stored address is 0x08000249 so incremented by 1 for the T-bit

+### Lecture 41 -  Importance of 'T' bit of the EPSR

+*